Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Methods

 \textbf{Evaluation Dataset.} As described in the previous section, the evaluation dataset in this study is highly diverse, comprising 2,542 whole-slide images (WSIs) from both public and private sources.
 It includes samples from both human and rodent tissue, stained with H\&E, PASM, and PAS.
 After discarding contaminated or poor-quality patches, we randomly extracted four 512 $\times$ 512-pixel patches from each WSI at 40$\times$ magnification, resulting in an evaluation dataset of 8,818 image patches.
 As illustrated in Fig.\ref{fig:fig1}b, 57\% (1,449 WSIs) were collected from publicly available sources, including the Kidney Precision Medicine Project (KPMP)\cite{kpmp_data}, NEPTUNE~\cite{barisoni2013digital}, and HUBMAP~\cite{hubmap-kidney-segmentation,hubmap2019human}, while the remaining 43\% (1,093 WSIs) were acquired from an internal collection at Vanderbilt University Medical Center.
 To increase the diversity of our dataset, we incorporated WSIs from both human and rodent samples.

-\textbf{Fine-tuning Dataset.} Building on the evaluation dataset construction described above, three foundation models were used for inference and curation on each 512 $\times$ 512 image patch.
-The ``good" prediction masks from all three foundation models, along with their corresponding images, were retrieved as image-pseudo label pairs and added to the fine-tuning dataset.
-Additionally, a small set of 198 images, rated as ``bad" by all foundation models, were manually annotated by pathologists and included in the fine-tuning dataset.
-This resulted in a total of 12,005 image-label pairs.
+\textbf{Fine-tuning Dataset.} Building on the evaluation dataset construction described above, three foundation models were used for inference and curation. ``Good'' prediction masks and corresponding images from all three foundation models were collected as ``easy" image–pseudo-label pairs and added to the fine-tuning dataset.
+Additionally, a small set of 198 hard image patches, which were consistently rated as ``bad” by student raters across all foundation models, were manually annotated by pathologists and included in the fine-tuning dataset.
+As shown in Table~\ref{tab:Experiments}, This resulted in a total of 12,005 image-label pairs.
 For the training and validation split, 11,807 pairs were used for training, while a diverse set of 100 pairs was reserved for validation.
 Lastly, an additional 185 images, sampled from all kidney WSI sources, were annotated by pathologists and designated as the hold-out testing set to evaluate the performance of the fine-tuned foundation models.
 Each 512 $\times$ 512 image patch contains 50 to 300 cell nuclei, providing substantial signals for effective fine-tuning.
+We ensure that no overlap existed between WSIs used for training/validation and those in the hold-out test set.